validatedpatterns-demos/quarkuscoffeeshop-web/README.md

 ### Starting the app

-You can start the app in Quarkus dev mode with:
+To start the app in Quarkus dev mode with:

 ```shell script
 ./mvnw clean compile quarkus:dev